Beyond the Fell Wall by Richard Skelton (paperback)

 Share this item:

 Richard Skelton has spent nearly half a decade living in a small valley, high in the Furness hills of Cumbria, in northern England.
 When not writing, or composing music, most of his days are spent beating the valley’s bounds, exploring its network of paths, streams and walls.
 Beyond the Fell Wall is a distillation of his thoughts and observations on this particular patch of land.
 It is a poetic enquiry into the inanimate life of a landscape – its unheard melodies and unseen movements.
 It considers both vast geological epochs and brief moments of intimacy, and in turn it asks us to consider sentience in all things – animal, vegetable and mineral.
 At its heart is the fell wall itself – a vast, serpentine entity.
 A vessel for the lives, voices and myths of the landscape.
 The dark heart about which all of life and death revolves.
-This is the paperback of the successful hardback (2015)
+This is the paperback edition.

 “A graceful meditation upon the relationship between landscape, language and sound.”
 The Spectator

 “I know of no other author, musician, composer, film-maker whose work touches on alchemy.”
 Caught by the River